Karel317/VISTA-Vertical-curvature_Identification_from_Sensor-fused_Telemetry_and_AHN/README.md

-# LiDAR Ground Segmentation with Vertical Curvature (MET CLAUDE GESCHREVEN EN LOET NOG BEKEKEN EN AANGEPAST WORDEN°
+# LiDAR Ground Segmentation with Vertical Curvature (MET CLAUDE GESCHREVEN EN LOET NOG BEKEKEN EN AANGEPAST WORDEN)

 A LiDAR-based ground segmentation pipeline that builds a dataset with vertical curvature and accurately identifies that curvature in 3D point clouds.